jsdelivr/jsdelivr/Privacy Policy - jsdelivr.net.md

 Prospect One uses the collected data for various purposes:

  - To provide and maintain our Service
- - To notify you about changes to our Service
+ - To build public download statistics per project, per file and per version that you can find on our website and via our API
  - To allow you to participate in interactive features of our Service when you choose to do so
- - To provide customer support
  - To gather analysis or valuable information so that we can improve our Service
  - To monitor the usage of our Service
  - To detect, prevent and address technical issues